seoninja13/react-win-dir/docs/processes/project-structure-consolidation-plan.md

 By following this plan, we will create a cleaner, more maintainable codebase and reduce confusion about which files to edit.
 The implementation is expected to take only 2.5 days, making it a quick win for improving the project structure.

-Last Updated: May 15, 2025 (Updated implementation status)
+Last Updated: May 15, 2025 (Completed implementation)